-If you’re planning a long ride where you’ll be away from home for an extended period, you don’t want the hassle of having to undertake costly and time-consuming repairs while you’re on the road.
+If you’re planning a long motorbike ride where you’ll be away from home for an extended period, you don’t want the hassle of having to undertake costly and time-consuming repairs while you’re on the road.
 There are many ways you can care for your bike while you’re travelling so you don’t get any nasty surprises.
+We’ve compiled some of the best motorcycle care tips, to help get you and your bike through your trip, in one piece.

 Checking and replacing the oil is a great skill to have as a motorcycle rider, as the amount, age and quality can affect many aspects of your bike.
 Oil helps to keep the engine lubricated and running smoothly; if you have too much, it can exacerbate engine wear; too little and it will increase metal-to-metal contact, also creating unnecessary wear and stress in the engine.
 With the bike cool (not too cold and at least 15 minutes after use), on level ground and not leaning to one side on a stand, you can use either the “sight glass” (through which you can see the oil level) or the dipstick to see whether there is too little, too much or just the right amount of oil.
 Also, if the oil is coloured amber (like new), then it should be fine, but if it’s black or dark in colour, it’s time to change it.